ohlab/SMEG/README.md

 # SMEG
-**Strain-level MEtagenomic Growth estimation (SMEG)** measures growth rates of bacterial subspecies or strains from complex metagenomic samples.
+**Strain-level Metagenomic Estimation of Growth rate (SMEG)** measures growth rates of bacterial subspecies or strains from complex metagenomic samples.
 SMEG is capable of identifying novel or uncharacterized strains in a given sample prior to growth estimation.

 SMEG pipeline consists of two modules;